RobertARandolph/AdmiralBumbleBee.com/_posts/2020-05-08-Waveform-11-Pro.md

 I'm going to cover their highlighted features, and I won't be holding back on the criticism.

+This review is _only valid for_ *Waveform 11.0.26**.
+The team is responsive to feedback and it's likely that some complaints/criticisms will be rendered invalid over time.

 **DISCLOSURE** - I was given this copy of W11 Pro for free for the purposes of review.
 If you feel that the review was improperly biased, please leave a comment.

 <!--more-->